- Vitamin A (100% as beta-carotene)

 Omega-3 DHA and EPA

-Omega-3 DHA and EPA comes from fatty fish such as salmon, mackerel, sardines, trout, anchovies, and herring.
-They are rich in two types of omega-3 fatty acids: EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
-The health benefits of fish oils are numerous, including support for the cardiovascular system, brain, and eyes.
-They are used to help remedy conditions and illnesses such as inflammation, arthritis, depression, acne, and psoriasis.
+Fish oil comes from fatty fish such as salmon, mackerel, sardines, trout, anchovies, and herring.
+It is rich in two types of omega-3 fatty acids: EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
+Fish oil supports numerous parts of the body, including the heart, brain, eyes, joints, and skin.*

 GMO is the acronym for “genetically modified organism,” a living organism whose genetic material has been artificially manipulated in a laboratory through genetic engineering.
 Non-GMO labeling means no ingredients have been genetically modified.
 Genetic engineering is mainly done so the organism (usually plants) can withstand the application of pesticides and herbicides.
 Most developed countries do not consider GMOs to be safe, and more than 60 countries have restricted and/or banned the use of them.